 I don’t know what the actual difference is between tight and pantyhose is (if there even is one) but I tend to think of pantyhose as being the nude kind, whereas tights are black or colored.
-That’s probably all in my head though (:posted about 3 years ago
+That’s probably all in my head though (:posted over 3 years ago

 Make Her Feel Welcome with Chic Points